- TradingFinder

 In the Friday Seek and Destroy strategy within the ICT methodology, the market typically enters an accumulation or distribution...

-The RTM diamond pattern is one of the core setups in RTM that misleads buyers and sellers when market-makers and large...
+The RTM Diamond Pattern is one of the main patterns in the RTM style that deceives both buyers and sellers.
+This pattern appears...

 Pivot Point in Technical Analysis: Entry, Exit, Stop-Loss, and Price Targets